dolphinotaku/Google-Spreadsheet-Update-Log/README.md

 ##Usage
 --------------------------
-`spreadsheetID:` Replace with your spreadsheet ID<br>
-`logSheetName:` This the name of your log sheet<br>
-`customizeStatusColorSheetName:` If you would like overload the status color, put your own status color sheet name here,<br>
-if you do not understand what this for just ignore it.<br>
-`statusChangeColumnName:` This is your "Status" column header<br>
+###You need to change a few of value in the top of app script
 ```
 var spreadsheetID = "0AlaVan9pZtAzdEF5Wm9HQzFiTlpNQVF4a3hmWDJxSGc";
 var logSheetName = "Log";
 var customizeStatusColorSheetName = "Status Color";
 var statusChangeColumnName = "Status";
 ```

-Chagne the following color to your own, please notice that the status color are <br>
+`spreadsheetID:` Replace with your spreadsheet ID<br>
+`logSheetName:` This the name of your log sheet<br>
+`customizeStatusColorSheetName:` If you would like overload the status color, put your own status color sheet name here, if you do not understand what this for just ignore it.<br>
+`statusChangeColumnName:` This is your "Status" column header<br>

 ```
 var backgroundColorPriority = [
   ["tailor make", "hardcode", "holding", "follow up", "misreporting", "cancelled", "pending", "release", "done"],
   ["#d9d2e9", "#f4cccc", "#f4cccc", "#c9daf8", "#efefef", "#efefef", "#fff2cc", "#d9ead3", "#d9ead3"]
 ];
 ```
+Chagne the following color to your own, please notice that the status color are <br>

 ```
 var addTodayWhenEdit = [
   ["Report By", "Report Date"],